openedx/openedx-filters/docs/how-tos/using-filters.rst

 Let's say you want to consult student's information with a third party service before generating the students certificate.
-This is a common use case for filters, where the functions part of the filter's pipeline will perform the consulting tasks and decide the execution flow for the application.
-These functions are the pipeline steps, and can be implemented in an installable Python library:
+This is a common use case for filters, where the functions part of the :term:`filter pipeline<Filter Pipeline>` will perform the consulting tasks and decide the execution flow for the application.
+These functions are the :term:`pipeline steps<Pipeline Steps>`, and can be implemented in an installable Python library:

 .. code-block:: python